ReserveBlockIO/Trillium/README.md

 ![GitHub Release Date](https://img.shields.io/github/release-date/ReserveBlockIO/Trillium)

 Trillium is the smart contract language that will be powering our smart contracts.
 This is a from scratch language that has roots from C#, C, and some Javascript.
-The language was modeled after the Minks courses provided by Microsoft's Immo Landwerth.

 # Core Features (Statements, expressions, etc)